dnup-org/pocketbase-framework-litestream/README.md

 # PocketBase & Litestream Example

-This repo is a starting spot to use PocketBase as a framework with custom Go code that is backed up and restored via Litestream.
+This repo is a starting spot to use PocketBase as a framework with Go that is backed up and restored via Litestream.

 ## Why does this exist?

-I think that PocketBase is an amazing project that can accomplish 99% of what a side-hustle, POC, and even startup needs.
+PocketBase is an amazing project that can accomplish 99% of what a side-hustle, POC, and even startup needs.
 However, when using as a framework, we need to be able update code without needing to manually back up the DB file.
-I wanted to deploy my code in a container to [Fly.io](https://fly.io), [GCP Cloud Run](https://cloud.google.com/run), or [AWS App Runner](https://aws.amazon.com/apprunner/) but still utilize the magic of Litestream.
+I wanted to deploy my code in a container to [Fly.io](https://fly.io) but still utilize the magic of Litestream.
 This repo allows you to copy/paste the starting files to do just that.

+While it isn't strictly necessary, I've also added volume to the fly machine.

 ## Usage